hunterirving/macproxy_plus/README.md

 Each extension has its own folder within the `extensions` directory.
 Extensions can be individually enabled or disabled via the `config.py` file in the root directory.

+MacProxy Plus also converts images to dithered, black and white GIFs, appropriately sized for vintage Macintoshes.

 ### Enabling Extensions

 To enable extensions, follow these steps: